Geraldine, New Zealand: Library

 The Geraldine library is located at 80 Talbot street.
 It is open Monday to Fridays and on Saturday mornings.
 In late 2021, the library was repainted and new carpet was installed.
 This was the first refurbishment that the library had received since it was first opened in 2003.

 Economy

 Agricultural

 The agricultural industry is at the heart of the local economy.
 In the 1960s sheep farming was the most common type of farming with some mixed farming (including wheat), dairy farming, and market gardening also present.
 While there has been a substantial increase in dairy farms in the region over the last twenty years, there are still large sectors involved in the cropping, deer, sheep and beef.
 Many small local businesses service the needs of the surrounding agricultural industry.
 Large agricultural processing facilities operate in the area include Fonterra's Clandeboye facility and Barkers of Geraldine as well as numerous smaller industrial operations.
-Geraldine is also home to Barkers which both grows the fruit and produces jams, chutney, sauces, syrups and blackcurrant juice from it.
+Geraldine is also home to Barker's of Geraldine which both grows the fruit and produces jams, chutney, sauces, syrups and blackcurrant juice from it.